Video Story: Medha Trains Youth for Jobs in India

 Editor’s Note: We’re excited to support this video-story of Medha’s work.
 Read about their impact on 2,000 youth in a region where 1 million youth remain jobless; or just click on the video below to experience “A Day in the Life of a Medha Student.”

 By Suzanne Skees, Founder/Director

 Even with some college under their belt, youth in India face some of the highest unemployment rates on the planet.
-Our partners at Medha work in Uttar Pradesh, where this article reports 2.3 million people applying for the same 368 menial jobs.
+Our partners at Medha work in Uttar Pradesh, where 2.3 million people applying for the same 368 menial jobs.
 Blaming poor-quality education and rising population, they say 13 million new young people enter the job market each year.

 If you live in Uttar Pradesh, one of the poorest states in the country, you might become one of 1 million youth slated for unemployment by 2017.
 If you’re female, according to Medha, chances are that your family spends their best–or only–education dollars on your brothers.
 You’re expected to take a substandard job and will soon be married off, anyway.

 Enter a pair of social entrepreneurs who believe that a career is a human right, and you get a tripartite program (career counseling, skills training, and internships) that gives youth a 70% better chance of landing a formal-sector job, at 50% higher pay (see metrics below).